-The expectation is that a father will protect a daughter.
+There is an expectation that a father will protect his daughter.
 The truth is, he can destroy her as no other can.
 He is her first love.
 Her first champion.

 Finding the beat of a stolen heart

 Story by Faye Bayko / Photo by Dorothy Bayko

 My father died of prostrate cancer in March of 2010 and each Father’s Day since I’ve been unable to bring myself to pay homage to the role he played in my life.
-Nor have I mark the anniversary of his death as I have for my mother.
+Nor have I marked the anniversary of his death as I have for my mother.
 She died of bowel cancer four months before my father and each year I have driven to a pub where I toast her memory.
 I think my inability to do the same for my father has been because as challenging as my relationship with my mother was there were no surprises.
 I knew we were opposites, so I didn’t expect a close relationship.
 But with my father, I had always thought we were close, that we were the same, and that I was his favorite because of that.
 I grew up believing that although we argued over the dinner table, throwing out challenging statements, daring the other to defend beliefs or positions, that he got me.
 He just got me.

 I was wrong.

 He did and said things as he approached his death that negated my belief in him, and therefore myself.
 I was left feeling as if he had reached into my chest and ripped out my heart, still beating, and carried it into the grave with him.
 I became like the walking dead.
 Who and what I was had been stolen from me and I couldn’t even ask him, why?

 It wasn’t as if I didn’t know he could be cruel.
 I’d grown up listening to him cutting my mother down in front of anyone who was nearby.
 His comments about her weight or her ability to do anything well were usually cloaked in sarcastic humour, but not always.
 Sometimes I would correct him but as I grew, I felt my mother should stand up for herself.